 Home > Patient & Family Resources > Health Library > Warts and Plantar Warts

-A doctor usually can tell if a skin growth is a wart just by looking at it.
-Your doctor may take a sample of the wart and look at it under a microscope (a skin biopsy).
-This may be done if it isn't clear that the growth is a wart.
-It may also be done if a skin growth is darker than the skin surrounding it, is an irregular patch on the skin, bleeds, or is large and fast-growing.
+A doctor usually can tell if a skin growth is a wart by looking at it.
+Your doctor may take a sample of the wart if it isn't clear that the growth is a wart or if the growth is darker than the skin around it, is irregular, bleeds, or is large and fast-growing.

 Wart treatment doesn't always work.
 Even after a wart shrinks or goes away, warts may come back or spread to other parts of the body.
 This is because most treatments destroy the wart but don't kill the virus that causes the wart.